DTStack/molecule/website/docs/api/interfaces/molecule.IExtensionService.md

 ▸ **load**(`extensions`): `any`

-Load the extension objects and then execute them
+Load the extension instances and then activate them.
+Notice: The ExtensionService doesn't load an existed Extension, if you want inactivate someone extension, there can use the `ExtensionService.inactive` method, also if you want remove a extension, you can use the `ExtensionService.dispose` method.

 #### Parameters